Samthos/MC-MPn-Direct/README.md

 2. c++14 compliant compiler
 3. A C BLAS implementation (preferable fast, i.e., [openblas](https://github.com/xianyi/OpenBLAS), mkl, etc.)
 4. [Armadillo](http://arma.sourceforge.net/)
-5. [LAPACK](https://performance.netlib.org/lapack/): Lapack is required for Armdillo.
+5. [LAPACK](https://performance.netlib.org/lapack/): Lapack is required for Armadillo.

 For performance, it is optional but highly recommended to use an MPI compiler for multithreading support.